brentvollebregt/nitratine.net/posts/convert-py-to-exe/post.md

 This is your anti-virus vendors fault.
 Check out [this](https://github.com/pyinstaller/pyinstaller/issues/2501#issuecomment-286230354).

 ### I get lots of WARNINGs when running pyinstaller
 These warnings can be ignored in most cases.
-I have not currently found a situation where these are an issue, after-all, they are only warnings.
+I have not currently found a situation where these are an issue, after all, they are only warnings.

 ### Will this add my other scripts? / Will this work with external Python modules?
-Regarding that your main script imports your others scripts, then yes.
+If your main script imports your others scripts, then yes.
 PyInstaller looks at imports to figure out what to bundle, so it will add your other scripts just like if you were to import os or time.

 ### [is it available in Walmart?????](https://www.youtube.com/watch?v=lOIJIk_maO4&lc=UgxFJKkC5nzr7MiscOd4AaABAg)
 I don't believe so, sorry.